MatthewGebhart/city-explorer-api/README.md

 - 9-27-2022 implemented server and proof of life
 - 9-28-2022 got express server working and submitting weather.json data back to client
 - 9-29-2022 Added modules/components, having trouble with query requests for Movie DB
 - 9-30-2022 Resolved Query issues, everything talking and working.
 Some styling for movie cards, componentized and modularized(?) more things.
+- 10-1-2022 debugged and implemented global cache

 ## Credit and Collaborations
 - credit to Sage Jankowski for some ideation and paired programming on Lab 6